-- If you gave gifts to someone in 2007 totalling more than \$12,000 (other than to your spouse), you probably must file Form 709.
-But see page 2 for information on specific gifts that are not taxable and for gifts to your spouse. - Certain gifts, called future interests, are not subject to the \$12,000 annual exclusion and you must file Form 709 even if the gift was under \$12,000.
-See Annual Exclusion on page 2. - A husband and wife may not file a joint gift tax return.
-Each individual is responsible for his or her own Form 709. - You must file a gift tax return to split gifts with your spouse (regardless of their amount) as described in Part 1-General Information on page 4.
-Form 709-A, United States Short Form Gift Tax Return, is obsolete. - If a gift is of community property, it is considered made one-half by each spouse.
-For example, a gift of \$100,000 of community property is considered a gift of \$50,000 made by each spouse, and each spouse must file a gift tax return. - Likewise, each spouse must file a gift tax return if they have made a gift of property held by them as joint tenants or tenants by the entirety. - Only individuals are required to file gift tax returns.
-If a trust, estate, partnership, or corporation makes a gift, the individual beneficiaries, partners, or stockholders are considered donors and may be liable for the gift and GST taxes. - The donor is responsible for paying the gift tax.
-However, if the donor does not pay the tax, the person receiving the gift may have to pay the tax. - If a donor dies before filing a return, the donor's executor must file the return.
+If you gave gifts to someone in 2010 totalling more than \$13,000 (other than to your spouse), you probably must file Form 709.
+But see Gifts to Spouse and Transfers Not Subject to Gift Tax, later, for more information on specific gifts that are not taxable.

+· Certain gifts, called future interests, are not subject to the \$13,000 annual exclusion and you must file Form 709 even if the gift was under \$13,000.
+See Annual Exclusion, later.

+A husband and wife may not file a joint gift tax return.
+Each individual is responsible for his or her own Form 709.
+You must file a gift tax return to split gifts with your spouse (regardless of their amount) as described in Part 1-General Information.

+If a gift is of community property, it is considered made one-half by each spouse.
+For example, a gift of \$100,000 of community property is considered a gift of \$50,000 made by each spouse, and each spouse must file a gift tax return.

+Likewise, each spouse must file a gift tax return if they have made a gift of property held by them as joint tenants or tenants by the entirety.

+Only individuals are required to file gift tax returns.
+If a trust, estate, partnership, or corporation makes a gift, the individual beneficiaries, partners, or stockholders are considered donors and may be liable for the gift and GST taxes.

+The donor is responsible for paying the gift tax.
+However, if the donor does not pay the tax, the person receiving the gift may have to pay the tax.

+If a donor dies before filing a return, the donor's executor must file the return.